K-log/SOS-Project/journal.md

   - All the animations are broken due to the new character so those need to be fixed too.

 ### Week 3
   - Fixed all the animations so now they are all fully functional again.
+Walk, Jump, Idle, Wallslide all work now with the new player assets but crouch still needs to be fixed although due to the nature of how the crouch behavior was coded I may leave it out.
   - remade the test level to better suit the new player character.
+It is now much bigger and doesn't feel as cramped.
   - Added a sword for the player character.
   - Now working on getting combat animations to work.

 ### Week 4
-  - Figured out how to do most of the combat for the player so now just working on making all the player's combat animations
+  - Figured out how to do most of the combat for the player so now just working on making all the player's combat animations.
+  - I haven't figured out a simple way to added a sword to the preexisting animations so I will essentially be copy and pasting all the animations and adding a sword to them.
+  - I have decided to leave the dash ability for later as combat is more important at the moment.
 ### Week 5
 ### Week 6
 ### Week 7